 There are two types of cookies: session and persistent.
 The latter remains stored on the user’s device until it expires or is deleted.
 The former only lasts for the duration of a browser session, that is, until the browser is closed.
 Most websites offer their visitors both types of cookies.

-Now the answer to your million dollar question – how will the personalization be possible without third-party cookies?
+Now the answer to your million-dollar question – how will personalization be possible without third-party cookies?

 How does the CDP help?
 How do you ensure that your customers are content?

 Using a customer data platform allows you to leverage your customer data to proactively meet customer needs.

 It helps businesses cross-reference audiences with the current client profiles, track activity across multiple channels, and identify new audiences that can be targeted.